La Miranda de Secastilla Garnacha Blanca, Somontano

-It shows a yellow color with green highlights.
+It shows a yellow colour with green highlights.
 High aromatic intensity combines fruit aromas, citrus with some spicy nuances.
 The mouth is soft, with a moderate and balanced acidity.

-- 'An unusual white garancha, this wine is from the Secastilla Valley in the Somontano region of Spain where the garnacha blanca grape actually originates.
-Aromatic and well-balanced with apple and peach flavours and citrus and floral notes, its ageing in French oak supplies it with soft and pleasing tannins. ' - John Clarke, The Independent, September 2017
+'An unusual white Garancha, this wine is from the Secastilla Valley in the Somontano region of Spain where the garnacha blanca grape actually originates.
+Aromatic and well-balanced with apple and peach flavours and citrus and floral notes, its ageing in French oak supplies it with soft and pleasing tannins. ' - John Clarke, The Independent

 There are no currently no reviews for this product.